Krisko09/Krisko09/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me you simply cant
 - 😄 Pronouns: voenen helicopter/Frenska bageta
-- ⚡ Fun fact: im stupid
+- ⚡ Fun fact: tup bql negur sum

 <!---
 Krisko09/Krisko09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.